Home

 You are not alone with this problem

 There’s no one reason for substance abuse.
 The theory states that there is a bio-psycho-social components to the problem.
-In other words if there is a genetic predisposition to become addicted, a strong psychological effect as well as being in a peer group that uses, then there’s a good chance are that your child may be vulnerable.
+In other words if there is a genetic predisposition to become addicted, a strong psychological effect as well as being in a peer group that uses, then there’s a good chance that your child may be vulnerable.
+They're also vulnerable to binge drinking

 Many teens use drugs and alcohol, but only 10% will develop a substance abuse problem.